ABHAY-05/Abhay/README.md

 your location of zoom app at line 17 x and y coordinates of line 20 [coordinates on your screen where join button located at the application] chane your time and meeting id and passcode

+extract zip file and see your x and coordinates of your join button